Skip navigation

 ADDITIONAL COSTS

-You will need to pay for your own travel costs, which may be approximately £800 per year depending on your placement location.
+You will need to pay for your own travel costs, which may be approximately £800 - £865 per year at Level 5 and 6 depending on your placement location.
 You may be eligible to claim reimbursement of travel costs from the NHS Business Authority.
 Up to date information relating to this can be found at: https://www.nhsbsa.nhs.uk/student-services.
 If using a car to attend placement, you may also need to pay parking charges of approximately £200 per year.
+For some placements, there are parking charges and this comes out of your bursary where eligible.
+For Level 5, if a student does not use their full bursary allowance for travel, we suggest you may wish to keep that to one side to top up Level 6 travel cost if required.

 If you’d like to receive the latest updates from Northumbria about our courses, events, finance & funding then enter your details below.